Tabetha's Table

 Other Chicken Options

-a whole Smoked Chicken with Italian seasoning on a cutting board
+Whole smoked chicken with Italian seasoning on a wooden cutting board

 • Chicken Breasts: Leaner and can dry out more easily when smoked.
 Extra fat and basting are required.